workcraft/workcraft/CONTRIBUTING.md

 ### Common issues

+  * If a wrong version of Java is used by Gradle, check what JRE/JDK installations are available and which one is actually picked:

+        ./gradlew javaToolchains

-Note: If Gradle complains about a missing `JAVA_HOME` env var even though it is set properly, the following may help in Debian-like systems:
+  * If Gradle complains about a missing `JAVA_HOME` environment variable even though it is set properly, the following may help in Debian-like systems:

         sudo ln -s /usr/lib/jvm/your-jdk /usr/lib/jvm/default-java

+  * If you hit disk quota for the home directory due to Gradle using too much space, point ``GRADLE_USER_HOME`` environment variable to a different location